fasten-project/pycg-stitch/README.md

 ## Benchmark

-The benchmark directory consists of the following items:
+The benchmark directory consists of a micro- and a macro-benchmark.

+### Micro-benchmark

+The micro-benchmark is stored under `benchmark/micro` and contains the
+following:

 * `packages`: Contains the source code of 5 packages.
 Specifically it contains the source code of a `root` package which depends on the `dep1` and `dep2`